 My boys attend a terrific extracurricular math program called Spirit of Math.
 One of their more challenging assignments is to make 100 math equations using the four digits of a given year, with a different equation for all the numbers from one to one hundred.

-Please don’t use this program to cheat on your assignment!
-But if you’ve done the bulk of the work by hand and you’re absolutely out of ideas, maybe this can help.
+We hope nobody uses this program to cheat on their assignment!
+But if you've done the bulk of the work by hand and you're absolutely out of ideas, maybe this can help.
 The slider bars at the top allow you to adjust the year.
-The ‘Do In Order’ button at the bottom of the screen is a modifier for the advanced version of the assignment in which you have to generate all your equations with the digits in the order that they appear in the year.
-The ‘Print Answers’ button outputs all the answers that have been found so far in a format that can be copied and pasted into a separate window.
+The 'Do In Order' button at the bottom of the screen is a modifier for the advanced version of the assignment in which you have to generate all your equations with the digits in the order that they appear in the year.
+The 'Print Answers' button outputs all the answers that have been found so far in a format that can be copied and pasted into a separate window.

 Note, this program does not account for order of operations!
 It calculates the numbers sequentially, so you'll have to add brackets to make the numbers work according to the rules of math.
 If anyone wants to add this to the code, please let me know.